KyleDBoyd/331-assign2/README.md

 Stay in place => Energy increased by 9%.

+Move onto a K-mine => Lose 35% health and sent to start.
+Potential game over.

+K-mine spawns on ship => Lose 35% health and sent to start.
+Potential game over.

+Move onto a L-mine => Lose 35% health and sent to start.
+Potential game over.

+Move within 2 spaces (horizontally/vertically) of L-mine => Zapped by L-mine => L-mine switches to K-mine => Potential game over.

 Exceed move limit => Game over.

 Reach end with sufficient energy => Win!